 Kids make molecules in the piston move faster or slower to guide bugs to a hungry chameleon.
 What fun!

-SOCIAL SCIENCE GAMES
+SOCIAL SCIENCE GAME IDEAS

 Social science is the scientific study of the relationship between society and social relations.
 It includes anthropology, history, economics, geography, political science, sociology, and psychology.

 - Around the world in 80 games via Visualistan

 Anthropology is the scientific study of humans and societies.
 Games tell quite a bit about particular societies– so much so that there is an academic subfield that specializes in anthropology through games.
 Capture your kid’s attention with 80 games from around the world.

 - History escape room via Life with Moore Babies